helsing72/ops/Doc/OpsConfig.md

 For more flexibility in the configuration, the elements have several optional tags that can be specified.
 A description of these follows below.

 Optional elements of _Domain_:
   * **localInterface**, defines which local ip interface on which the domain participants shall communicate.
 If this tag is omitted, the first interface found on the system will be used.
-If 127.0.0.1 (localinterface) is used, communication will stay on the local machine.
+If 127.0.0.1 (localinterface) is used, multicast communication will stay on the local machine.
   The interface can be specified with a specific ip address for the machine, e.g. "192.168.10.72", or using a subnet specification like "192.168.10.0/24" or "192.168.10.0/255.255.255.0".
 Using a subnet specification instead of a specific ip address, makes it possible to have the same configuration on several nodes.
   * **timeToLive**, defines the IP4 *ttl* value to use for multicast communication.
 This can be used to define how far the communication will reach.
 If this tag is omitted, a value of 1 is used.
   * **inSocketBufferSize**, sets a default underlying socket buffer size used for topics that doesn't specify its own, see *Topic* below.
 If this tag is omitted, the OS default is used.